Michael Collins, MFA

 As prior lead professor of art-painting at the School of Art Texas Tech University and Sam Houston State University from 2002-2006, Mr. Collins has taught Beginning Painting in oil, Water-media, Experimental Undergraduate and Graduate level painting, Graduate painting, Graduate Dissertation and Graduate Seminar.
 Collins has also conducted four study abroad courses in Italy since 2003 and several summers in Hilmsen, Germany for both Graduate and Undergraduate students.

-As a professional artist, LewAllen Contemporary exclusively represents him in Santa Fe, N.M, Norwood Flynn Gallery in Dallas, Texas, Virginia Miller Galleries in Coral Gables Miami, Florida and both Redbud and GGallery in Houston Texas.
-In addition his works are alaso represented abroad in La Galerie K in Paris, France and Zietkunst Galeerie in Halle, Germany.
+As a professional artist, LewAllen Galleries exclusively represents his art in Santa Fe, N.M, Norwood Flynn Gallery in Dallas, Texas, Virginia Miller Galleries in Coral Gables Miami, Florida and both Redbud and GGallery in Houston Texas.
+In addition his works are also represented abroad in La Galerie K in Paris, France and Zietkunst Galerie in Halle, Germany.
 He maintains a very active exhibition schedule, showing extensively both regionally, nationally, and internationally.
-Mr. Collins, paintings are represented in permanent collections of over sixteen museums including the Museum of Fine Arts Houston, El Paso Museum of Fine Art, Art Museum Of South Texas, San Antonio Museum of Art, Texas A&M University Wayne Stark Museum, College Station, Texas, and both the Lowe and Bass Museum Collections in Miami Florida.
-His works have been juried in over 220 peer reviewed local, national and international art exhibitions and he has had 43 solo exhibitions at galleries and museums in the United States, and been selected for major international exhibitions in Germany, Cuba, China, France, Greece and Peru.
+Mr. Collins, paintings are represented in permanent collections of over sixteen museums including the Museum of Fine Arts Houston, The Ogden Museum of Art of the American South, New Orleans Louisiana El Paso Museum of Fine Art, Art Museum Of South Texas, San Antonio Museum of Art, Texas A&M University Wayne Stark Museum, College Station, Texas, and both the Lowe and Bass Museum Collections in Miami Florida.
+His works have been juried in over 250 peer reviewed local, national and international art exhibitions and he has had 51 solo exhibitions at galleries and museums in the United States, and been selected for major international exhibitions in Germany, Cuba, China, France, Greece, Turkey and Peru.

 While at HBU, Mr. Collins has served as a Visiting Professor of Art and now holds the rank of Associate Professor of Art and Director of the School of Art.

 Mr. Collins has been awarded over thirty awards in regional and national competitions including three Houston Cultural Arts Council Grants for excellence in painting.
 He has also won a prestigious MAAA-NEA grant award for excellence in painting and works on paper.
-His paibnting was also awardded recently in the UNESCO Bio Ethics art competition which featured artists from 23 countries where Collins was one of eleven top prize winners.
+His painting was also awarded recently in the UNESCO Bio Ethics art competition which, featured artists from 23 countries where Collins was one of eleven top prize winners.
 His professional activities include a huge number of lectures around the world and he has been a visiting artist and guest lecturer at Baylor, SHSU, TCU, SMU, TTU, UTPB, and University of Miami to name only a few.
 Mr. Collins has also been the main lecturer at the Taste of Jung at the Jung Educational Center in Houston TX and the annual Tower Series lectures for Art and Medicine at St. Luke’s Medical Center.
-He was also the artist-in-residence at the Children’s Art Card project and has over 1000 hours of volunteer service as Artist-in-Residency at MD Anderson Hospital serving children with cancer from 1990-1998.
+He was also the Artist-In-Residence at the Children’s Art Card project and has over 1000 hours of volunteer service as Artist-in-Residency at MD Anderson Hospital serving children with cancer from 1990-1998.
 He has also juried numerous art exhibitions in the Houston area.
-In addition to this past community service he has recently been involved in organizing an HBU Art prescence at Yellowstone Academy, Houston Texas.
-His recent on campus acitivites include the organizaton and creation of our new on campus Fine Arts Museum and the planning of its outreach activites into less fortuante communities.
+In addition to this past community service he has recently been involved in organizing an HBU Art presence at Yellowstone Academy, Houston Texas.
+His recent on campus activities include the organization and creation of our new on campus Fine Arts Museum and the planning of its outreach activities into less fortunate communities.